Priya22/EmotionDynamics/code/uedLib/README.md

     - SPK100: Mean and standard deviation used to determine home base will be calculated based on the entire speaker text.
     - SPK10: Mean and standard deviation used to determine home base will be calculated based on the first 10\% of the speaker's tweets/turns.

+## How to Run
+Once you have the input and the configuration file ready, run the following command:

+    python lib/ued.py --config \<path-to-config-file\> --pre_process true --post_process true

+It is recommended to set both the pre_process and post_process flags to true, unless you are familiar with the inner workings of the code.
+It formats the input file and outputs in a readable format.
 ## Outputs

 There are four main outputs that are written by the library.
 The outputs are written separately for each dimension `emoDim` specified in `config.emoCols`, and stored in the folder `config.save_dir/<emoDim>`.
 All files are written in compressed `gz` format.